knowmetools/km-api/docs/API/know-me-profile.rst

     :>jsonarr string url: The URL of the item's detail view.
     :>jsonarr string name: The name of the item.
     :>jsonarr string text: The text the item contains.
-    :>jsonarr int gallery_item: The ID of the gallery item attached to the profile item.
-Not present if the profile item doesn't have an attached gallery item.
+    :>jsonarr int media_resource: The ID of the media resource attached to the profile item.
+Not present if the profile item doesn't have an attached media resource.
-    :>jsonarr object gallery_item_info: The attached gallery item's information, if present.
+    :>jsonarr object media_resource_info: The attached media resource's information, if present.

     :status 200: The profile item list was succesfully retrieved.
     :status 404: There is no profile row with the given ``id`` accessible to the requesting user.